shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 A large man pimped out in jewelry materialized in front of the chair.
 He was a balding old man in fancy dress, who was nevertheless large at 6’0”.
 He appeared no less large as he sat in the chair.
 The snake around his neck relaxed its neck on his shoulder.
 Each of his fingers held a unique ring, including a gold ring, a brain ring, a ruin-etched jewel ring, and an envelope ring.
 He opened the envelope ring and pulled out a stack of tiny papers.
 He slapped them on the desk, and they grew to a normal paper size.
 Despite his old age, he gave off a divine energy so strong it felt blinding to Larkwren’s paladin senses.
 “Aha!
 It’s the adventurers going down to the ancient gnome city!”
 He stroked his snake’s scales.
 “My name is Galaya.
 You may call me Emperor Galaya.”
 He flicked his finger, sending a paper floating to each adventurer.
 “This is the contract you are required to sign.
 Sign here, here, and here.”

 Larkwren looked at the contract, stumped.
-“Emporer Galeo?”
+“Emperor Galeo?”

 “Galaya.
 Gala*ya*.”